kahalewai/agbac/agbac-min/readme.md

 ## What about Multi-Agent or Advanced Scenario's?

-AGBAC-Min can support multi-agent workfows, out-of-session agents, and async execution with certain providers.
-The AGBAC-Min agents guides provides the necessary code for application and agents, which passes the human subject identity `act` to the agent for token request.
-Without this update, AGBAC-Min may natively support in-session agents only (agents that are initiatived within the same authentication session as the application)
+AGBAC-Min can support multi-agent workfows, out-of-session agents, and async execution with certain providers, after updating the application and agent code.
+The AGBAC-Min Agent Guides provide the necessary code for applications and agents, which passes the human subject identity `act` to the agent for IAM token request.
+Without this update, AGBAC-Min may natively support in-session agents only (agents that are initiatived within the same authentication session as the application).
+We recommend updating applications and code to become agent AND human aware!

-* Application and agent instructions and code are provided with AGBAC-Min agent guides
+* Application and agent instructions and code are provided with AGBAC-Min Agent Guides
 * Implement the instructions in order, starting with the adapters, then the sender, then the requests
+* It is intended that the code is integrated into existing applications and agents
 * Unit tests and helper scripts are provided to verify the code is working properly and agents are aware
 * Be advised that adding these updates will add an `act` claim to the agent OAuth requests (dual-subject)
 * AGBAC-Min does not implement RFC 8693 token exchange, nor delegations (app is trust authority)